openxla/stablehlo/docs/bytecode.md

     and not an `EnumAttr` of the `StablehloDialect`.
 This differs from `FftType` and other enum attributes.
 Because of this, it is handled by the builtin encoding.

-### Still to do:

-The following attributes / types are not yet implemented:

-- CHLO_ComparisonDirectionAttr
-  + CHLO bytecode will come in a future changelist.
-- CHLO_ComparisonTypeAttr
-  + CHLO bytecode will come in a future changelist.

 ## Other Notes